Canton Uber & Lyft Accident Lawyer

 - Ask for copies of the EMS assessment or hospital exam records

 - Obtain a copy of the police report or submit an online request for one.

 - Get any reports of follow-up medical care and treatment recommendations

-The driver’s insurance company and the insurance company for the rideshare company may approach you for a statement after the accident or may offer you a small settlement.
+After ensuring your safety and reporting the accident, initiating your accident claim with the help of our skilled legal team is crucial for a swift resolution.
+The driver’s insurance company and the insurance company for the rideshare company may approach you for a statement after the accident or offer you a small settlement.
 However, leaving these conversations to your Uber & Lyft accident lawyer is important, as they will fight to protect your interests.